mgo-tec/ESP32_WebGet/README.md

 My Blog: https://www.mgo-tec.com

 # Change log
+(1.12)
+When the time can not be acquired with the NTP_Get_Interval function, the internal clock is not set.

 (1.1)
 With the EWG_https_Web_Get function, we made it possible to set the root certificate and modified a little to make it easier to get the articles on Yahoo RSS site.
 When the time can not be acquired from the NTP server, we added the function to be retrieved from other server and the following function for automatic periodical acquisition of time from NTP server.